StirFry-js/stirfry/README.md

     response.send("hi");
 });
 ```
-You can access regex capture groups by accessing `request.params` as an array, `request.params` also processes query strings in the request.
+You can access regex capture groups by accessing `request.params` as an array. `request.params` also processes query strings in the request.

 #### Installing plugins ####
 Just write `server.use(thePluginObject)`

 #### Creating Plugins ####
-To create a plugin just create an (or array of objects) that have a layer property, a call property, and a url property (optional).
-This is a logger very similar to the built in one.
+To create a plugin just create an object (or array of objects) that have a layer property, a call property, and a url property (optional).
+This example is a logger very similar to the built in one:
 ```javascript
 module.exports = {
 	layer: 'pre',